Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 Twitter animal emoji for damage: https://youtu.be/wcuTgsyHsAM Math for damage (Separate critical hit texture): https://youtu.be/dY-SkWSEt2w

+## Troubleshooting

+### My damage numbers are white rectangles.
+The path may not be correct.
+If you installed this manually, make sure the path to this plugin is:
+Plugin Folder: /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/ Plugin DLL: /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/CustomDamageNumberPlugin.dll

 ## Change Log

+### 1.2.2
+- Updated installation instructions for non-r2modman players
+- Added troubleshooting info for white rectangle issue

 ### 1.2.1
 - Increased the default max digits to 6